 It was all tied up again at 74 once Rancho Dominguez Prep forced a turnover and regained possession with 32.6 remaining, and San Pedro would get their last big spark from the one who started off the spectacular fourth quarter with his last of four three-point field goals.

-After nearly intercepting a dangerous cross court pass, Bentley would get a steal from behind and then get the outlet pass from Hietala before promptly laying it in with his left hand with 11.6 left.
-Gamboa would draw a foul from March who wasn't able to draw the charging foul attempt, but he would miss the first free throw before intentionally missing the second attempt with 3.8 left.
+After nearly intercepting a dangerous cross court pass, Bentley would get a steal from behind and then get the outlet pass from Hietala, promptly laying it in with his left hand with 11.6 left.
+Gamboa would draw a foul from March who tried to draw a charge, but Gamboa missed the first free throw before intentionally missing the second attempt with 3.8 left.

 Bentley scored a game-high 24 points off the bench to lead San Pedro, who had three other players in double figures.
 Senior forward Anson Panton registered another double-double of 14 points and 12 rebounds, while Hietala scored 13 points (9 in the second quarter) and March scored 12 to go along with seven assists.